snavely/bundler_sfm/README.md

 and copy it to BASE_PATH/bin (making sure it is called 'sift', or 'siftWin32.exe' under Windows).

-The RunBundler.sh script relies on bash and perl being installed.
-The easiest way to run this script in Windows is through cygwin.
+The bundler.py script requires that you have Python and the Python Image Library (PIL) installed on your computer.

 Finally, copy the approximate nearest neighbors (ANN) shared library at BASE_PATH/bin/libANN_char.so (Linux/cygwin) or